SamOBrienOlinger/Cockapoo-Club-PortProj4/DRAFT.README.md

 Alternatively, once you have found the project repository in Github, you can click on the Code button and in the dropdown menu, click on the Download Zip button.

   ![Cloning the project](assets/README.md-images/README.md-cloning-local-deployment.png)

+### Heroku Deployment

+Cockapoo Club is deployed to Heroku, using an ElephantSQL Postgres database.
+To duplicate deployment to Heroku, follow these steps:

+- Fork or clone this repository in GitHub.
+- You will need a Cloudinary account to host user images and static files.
+- Login to Cloudinary.
+- Select the 'dashboard' option.
+- Copy the value of the 'API Environment variable' from the part starting `cloudinary://` to the end.
+You may need to select the eye icon to view the full environment variable.
+Paste this value somewhere for safe keeping as you will need it shortly (but destroy after deployment).
+- Log in to Heroku.
+- Select 'Create new app' from the 'New' menu at the top right.
+- Enter a name for the app and select the appropriate region.
+- Select 'Create app'.
+- Select 'Settings' from the menu at the top.
+- Login to ElephantSQL.
+- Click 'Create new instance' on the dashboard.
+- Name the 'plan' and select the 'Tiny Turtle (free)' plan.
+- Select 'select region'.
+- Choose the nearest data centre to your location.
+- Click 'Review'.
+- Go to the ElephantSQL dashboard and click on the 'database instance name' for this project.
+- Copy the ElephantSQL database URL to your clipboard (this starts with `postgres://`).
+- Return to the Heroku dashboard.
+- Select the 'settings' tab.
+- Locate the 'reveal config vars' link and select.
+- Enter the following config var names and values:
+    - `CLOUDINARY_URL`: *your cloudinary URL as obtained above*
+    - `DATABASE_URL`: *your ElephantSQL postgres database URL as obtained above*
+    - `PORT`: `8000`
+    - `SECRET_KEY`: *your secret key*
+- Select the 'Deploy' tab at the top.
+- Select 'GitHub' and confirm you wish to deploy using GitHub.
+You may be asked to enter your GitHub password.
+- Find the 'Connect to GitHub' section and use the search box to locate your repo.
+- Select 'Connect' when found.
+- Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed site to be automatically redeployed every time you push changes to GitHub.
+- Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
+- Your site will shortly be deployed and you will be given a link to the deployed site when the process is complete.

 ## **[Features Left to Implement](#features-left-to-implement)**